canjs/canjs/_index.md

 ### Templated Event Handlers Pt 2 `"{objectName}"`

 Control can also bind to objects other than `this.element` with templated event handlers.
-This is _critical_ for avoiding memory leaks that are common among MVC applications_.
+This is _critical_ for avoiding memory leaks that are common among MVC applications.

 If the value inside `{NAME}` is an object, the event will be bound to that object rather than the control.
 For example, the following tooltip listens to clicks on the window: